Lemony Tuscan Artichoke Soup

-Serve it with crusty bread, a crisp green salad, or a glass of white wine, and you have a restaurant-worthy dish made right at home.
-Whether you’re new to Tuscan cooking or a longtime fan, this soup is sure to become a staple in your recipe collection.
+Serve it with warm bread, focaccia, or a fresh salad and enjoy a restaurant-worthy Tuscan-inspired meal at home.
+Whether you’re new to Mediterranean cooking or already love it, this soup will quickly become a go-to recipe.

 1. Artichokes